Skip to content

 Limitations & Future Work

-4. Multi-concept interaction analysis remains preliminary.
+4. Multi-concept interaction analysis is still preliminary.

-5. Automating CIS-guided editing (automatically selecting the optimal \(\tau\)) requires running the full CIS curve in advance.
+5. Automating CIS-guided editing requires running the full CIS curve first.

-• Static interpretability: Attribution maps (Tang 2022), concept bottlenecks (Ismail 2024)
+• Static Interpretability: Attribution maps (Tang 2022), Concept Bottlenecks (Ismail 2024).

-• Dynamic interpretability: P2P (Hertz 2023), sparse autoencoders (Tinaz 2025)
+• Dynamic Interpretability: P2P (Hertz 2023), Sparse Autoencoders (Tinaz 2025).

-• Diffusion editing: NTI+P2P, Stable Flow, SDEdit
+• Diffusion Editing: NTI+P2P, Stable Flow, SDEdit.

 Rating

-• Experimental Thoroughness: ⭐⭐⭐⭐⭐ — 800+ concept descriptions, 5 models, extremely comprehensive analysis
+• Experimental Thoroughness: ⭐⭐⭐⭐⭐ — Extremely comprehensive with 800+ concepts and 5 models.